-Substance Abuse Prevention Programs 2018 cr
+Substance Abuse Prevention Programs 2021 hr

 The University has developed a program to prevent the illicit use of drugs and the abuse of alcohol by students and employees.
 The program provides services related to drug use and abuse including dissemination of informational materials, educational programs, counseling services, referrals and university disciplinary actions.
-The University's Student Life Office together with the Health Services Office and the STOP team provides an overall coordination of the Alcohol and Drug Awareness Program and Training.
-See Appendix for the substance abuse prevention programs that took place in 2015.
+The University's Student Life Office together team provides an overall coordination of the Alcohol and Drug Awareness Program and Training.
+See Appendix for the substance abuse prevention programs that took place in 2020.